rlodetti/Microsoft_Movie_Project/README.md

 <img src="./images/strip2.jpg">

 ## Overview
-***
 Microsoft would like to create a movie studio, but needs to better understand the movie landscape to help determine which kind of movies to produces.
-Analyzing trends of successful movie producers using data from The Numbers and IMDb shows patters with regards to movie length, production budget, and associated genres.
+Analyzing trends of successful movie producers using data from The Numbers and IMDb shows patterns with regards to movie length, production budget, and associated genres.
 Microsoft can use this information to improve decision-making when greenlighting movie projects.

 ## Business Problem